devVinit/citymall-rn-challange/README.md

 #### 3. Impress us with your skills

 ## Challenge
-Umang cant keep up with his time and he want some way to keep track of it.
-He needs a Calander App with list of all his appointment, meeting and tasks.
-You have to make a days basis time mangement app for him.
+Umang is a aspring js dev, he loves coding but unfortunately he broke his laptop and he wants to code somewhere.
+You have to make js playground app in react native in light and dark mode.

 ## Requirements
 Your app should be able to complete the following tasks:
-* Add a event screen.
-The screen should contains title, category(Appointment, meeting and tasks), description, time and color.
+* A screen thats contains code editor with play and setting button at top.
-* A screen to show all the timing being booked just like Google/Apple calender day basis screen.
+* When user hit the play button after writting code it should show the result in another screen.
-* Ability to edit time slot all the fileds above mentioned.
+* When user goes to setting screen it should comes with basic editor config like theme (white and dark), fontSize and spacing (4,2).
-* No need to make full calender just only on day basis.
+* Basic component based test should be written.
-* Make sure time slots doesn't overide and overlap each other.
+* Color highlighting should be done.
-* Persist data using Redux.
+* You will use Ignite Cli to have to have your base project.
-* You can pick any design from Google/Applce calendar.
+* You can pick any design from mobile based editor/IDE.

 ## Grading
 The grading of the app  will be based off of three criteria: